Virtual networks and virtual machines in Azure

-A network interface (NIC) is the interconnection between a VM and a virtual network (VNet).
-A VM must have at least one NIC, but can have more than one, depending on the size of the VM you create.
-Learn about how many NICs each VM size supports, see VM sizes.
+A network interface (NIC) is the interconnection between a virtual machine and a virtual network.
+A virtual machine must have at least one NIC.
+A virtual machine can have more than one NIC, depending on the size of the VM you create.
+To learn about the number of NICs each virtual machine size supports, see VM sizes.

 You can create a VM with multiple NICs, and add or remove NICs through the lifecycle of a VM.
-Multiple NICs allow a VM to connect to different subnets and send or receive traffic over the most appropriate interface.
-VMs with any number of network interfaces can exist in the same availability set, up to the number supported by the VM size.
+Multiple NICs allow a VM to connect to different subnets.

 Each NIC attached to a VM must exist in the same location and subscription as the VM.
 Each NIC must be connected to a VNet that exists in the same Azure location and subscription as the NIC.
-You can change the subnet a VM is connected to after it's created, but you cannot change the VNet.
+You can change the subnet a VM is connected to after it's created.
+You can't change the virtual network.
 Each NIC attached to a VM is assigned a MAC address that doesn't change until the VM is deleted.

 This table lists the methods that you can use to create a network interface.

-You can assign these types of IP addresses to a NIC in Azure:
+You can assign these types of IP addresses to a network interface in Azure:

-- Private IP addresses - Used for communication within a VNet, your on-premises network, and the Internet (with NAT).
-You must assign at least one private IP address to a VM.
+- Private IP addresses - Used for communication within a virtual network, your on-premises network, and the Internet (with NAT).
+At least one private IP address must be assigned to a VM.
 To learn more about NAT in Azure, read Understanding outbound connections in Azure.

-There are two methods in which an IP address is allocated to a resource - dynamic or static.
-The default allocation method is dynamic, where an IP address is not allocated when it's created.
-Instead, the IP address is allocated when you create a VM or start a stopped VM.
+There are two methods in which an IP address is given to a resource, dynamic or static.
+The default method that Azure gives IP addresses is dynamic.
+An IP address isn't given when it's created.
+Instead, the IP address is given when you create a VM or start a stopped VM.
 The IP address is released when you stop or delete the VM.

 To ensure the IP address for the VM remains the same, you can set the allocation method explicitly to static.
 In this case, an IP address is assigned immediately.
-It is released only when you delete the VM or change its allocation method to dynamic.
+It's released only when you delete the VM or change its allocation method to dynamic.

 This table lists the methods that you can use to create an IP address.